sergioomarsanchez/sergioomarsanchez/README.md

 Please, if you have any question or inquery, contact me...

-- 🌱 I’m currently learning: Nextjs
+- 🌱 I’m currently learning: Nextjs - creating a pizza app and a my finances app

 - Protfolio, DONE!: Check it out <a href="https://sergioomarsanchez.netlify.app/">Here</a>